-´ace provides pick up from the airport, studio space, access to equipment, selected workshop materials depending on each project, reviews from a professional team permanently available, pre-production and production assistance, meals and refreshments at studio hours, accident insurance, guidance through the city and cultural events, public transportation card, professional networking and a profile on ´ace's website.
+´ace provides pick up from the airport (only for residents staying with them), studio space, access to equipment, selected workshop materials (depending on each project), reviews from a professional team permanently available, pre-production and production assistance, fruits-snacks-beverages at studio hours, studio accident insurance, guidance through the city and cultural events, public transportation card, professional networking and a profile on ´ace's website.

-Residents fund the costs of transportation in and out of Buenos Aires, traveler's health insurance, shipping expenses and any other third-party resources that may be needed for each residents project and are not available in-house.
+Residents fund the costs of transportation to and from Buenos Aires, traveler's health insurance (must include COVID assistance), meals, shipping expenses and any other third-party resources that may be needed for each resident's project and are not available in-house.

 As a first step in the application process, interested candidates receive all necessary information about ´ace's programs by filling out an online form.
 Once they received the overview documents and selected the program that best suits their needs, candidates have to start the application process by filling out the respective online form according to the type of requested residency.
 This includes the description of a project or research subject for their stay plus the submission of the accompanying materials: full CV and images or video links documenting previous works.